 The collection started fairly small, limited by the relatively small amount of networking and human labor available to the project in its early years.
 This behavior offers no serious challenge to the conventional wisdom about projects of this type.

 However, as the internet and the web matured, so did the community supporting Project Gutenberg.
-Today, there is a significant volunteer scanning and distributed proof-reading effort going on which has accounted for the tremendous growth that the project has seen over the last decade or so (see Figure 2.2).
+Today, there is a significant volunteer scanning and distributed proof-reading effort going on which has accounted for the tremendous growth that the project has seen over the last decade or so.

 The size of Project Gutenberg today is probably more limited by the availability of public domain works than by the labor pool willing to digitize them.
 The public domain has been starved multiple times in the last few decades by copyright term extensions which have effectively frozen the public domain in the mid 1920s.
 As more works do move into the public domain, Gutenberg will certainly be capable of capturing them.

-The size of Wikipedia and Project Gutenberg present serious challenges to our understanding of the relative scales of these works compared to the great works of individuals, corporations, or governments.
+The size of Wikipedia and Project Gutenberg present serious challenges to our understanding and to the relative scales of these works compared to the great works of individuals, corporations, governments.
 As a means of grounding our perception in reality, it is useful to construct a logarithmic chart, spanning many orders of magnitude.
 Such a chart is not useful for making fine comparisons (because even a factor of two difference between two objects can seem quite close on a log chart), although by the same token, it's quite forgiving with respect to estimation errors, so we can afford to be fairly daring in our estimation process.
 What it is useful for is giving us an idea of what sort of things we ought to be comparing to.
-Figure 2.3 is such a chart, illustrating works on vastly different scales, from individually authored works up to the entire U.S. Library of Congress.

-The US Library of Congress is the largest modern library, and indeed, it is unsurprisingly several orders of magnitude larger than Project Gutenberg.
+The greatest modern library is probably the US Library of Congress, and indeed, it is unsurprisingly several orders of magnitude larger than Project Gutenberg.
 But there are two caveats to consider: One is that whereas the Library of Congress contains every work which has a copyright registered in the United States (because submitting a copy to the library is a part of the registration process), while Project Gutenberg is limited (almost entirely) to those works whose copyrights have expired.
-The other is that we are comparing a collection of print books to an electronic collection.
+The other is that the figure for the Library of Congress is a rough estimate of the size of its print collection (which may contain a lot of repetition due to multiple editions), while Project Gutenberg is strictly an electronic digital imaging project.
 It would be interesting to compare the output of Project Gutenberg to government-sponsored digitization projects, which would be a much more fair comparison.
+Yet is something to imagine that Project Gutenberg now exceeds the probable size of the Great Library of Alexandria, which remains legendary to this day.

 In a few short years, a new player—the Commons Based Enterprise—has far out-produced some of the greatest works of both corporations and governments